parttimenerd/asgct2-demo/README.md

 I propose to

-1. Replace stack walking in error and profiling contexts with unified API
+1. Replace duplicated stack walking code with unified API
-2. Create a new AsyncGetCallTrace extension with Classpath Exception and more information on frames
+3. Create a new AsyncGetCallTrace extension with Classpath Exception and more information on frames

 ### Replace stack walking

 There are currently multiple implementations of stack walking in JFR and for AsyncGetCallTrace.
 They each implement their own extension of vframeStream but with comparable features and check for problematic frames.
-The problem is the duplication that already lead to error checks being implemented in only one of them.

 My proposal is therefore to replace the stack walking code with a unified API that includes all error checking and vframeStream extensions in a single place.
-The prosposed new class is called StackWalker and could be part of `jfr/recorder/stacktrace` [StackWalker].
+The prosposed new class is called StackWalker and could be part of `jfr/recorder/stacktrace` [1].
 This class also supports getting information on C frames so it can be potentially used for walking stacks in VMError (used to create hs_err files), further reducing the amount of different stack walking code.

 ### AsyncGetCallTrace extension

-The AsyncGetCallTrace call has seen increasing use in the recent years.
+The AsyncGetCallTrace call has seen increasing use in recent years.
-But its licensing makes it hard to properly integrate in Open Source softare and the information on frames it returns is pretty limited (only the method and bci for Java frames) which makes implementing profilers and other tooling harder.
-Tools (like AsyncProfiler) have to resort to complicated code to partially obtain the information that the JVM already has.
+But its licensing makes it hard to properly integrate in Open Source software and the information on frames it returns is pretty limited (only the method and bci for Java frames) which makes implementing profilers and other tooling harder.
+Tools (like async-profiler) have to resort to complicated code to partially obtain the information that the JVM already has.

-The licensing issue can be solving by licensing the new API with a ClassPath Exception.
+The licensing issue can be solved by licensing the new API with a ClassPath Exception.
 Furthermore, using the proposed StackWalker class, implementing a new API that returns more information on frames is possible with a small amount of code.

-The working title for the new extension is "AsyncGetCallTrace2" currently placed share/prims/asgct2 [asgct2].
+The working title for the new extension is "AsyncGetCallTrace2" currently placed `share/prims/asgct2` [2].
 The following describes the proposed API:

 ```